Asian Side of Istanbul

 BAGDAT STREET

 This is the Champs-Elysees of Istanbul.
 Bagdat Street is a long street ideal for shopping and food enthusiasts.
-With its luxury boutiques, international chain restaurants, stylish cafes, this is the meeting point from past to.
+With its luxury boutiques, international chain restaurants, and stylish cafes, this is the meeting point from past to present.
 It is the melting pot where the older people living in the houses in the back streets and the young people meet for a coffee.

 KUZGUNCUK